raindropio/help/docs/using/highlights/index.md

 :::note
 Highlighting is available for all users.
 There's no limit on total number of pages and highlights.
 But annotations (notes) is [premium feature](../../billing/premium-features.md).

-PDF highlighting is currently supported only in the Web and Desktop apps.
 :::